 Is life insurance tax deductible if you’re self-employed?

-There is an exception to this if you own your own business and offer life insurance as an employee benefit.
+There is a rare exception to this if you own your own business and offer life insurance as an employee benefit.
 Certain types of business owners can deduct premium payments they make for their employees.
 This can apply to LLCs, S corporations, and sole proprietorships.

 There are several additional exceptions and regulations, so if you’re a typical freelancer or gig worker, this type of tax deduction is unlikely to apply to you.